theonejj/ansible-zfs_on_root/README.md

 When a computer is rebooted with ZFS native encryption enabled then someone needs to be at the console to enter the passphrase for the root pool encryption.

-* You can enable the option to install [Dropbear](https://en.wikipedia.org/wiki/Dropbear_(software)) with [Busybox](https://en.wikipedia.org/wiki/BusyBox) to provide a lightweight SSH process as part of the initramfs during the boot process.
+* You can enable the option to install [Dropbear](https://en.wikipedia.org/wiki/Dropbear_(software)) to provide a lightweight SSH process as part of the initramfs during the boot process.
 * This allows you to remotely SSH to the console to provide the root pool passphrase to allow the machine to continue to boot.
-* You can customize the port, which RSA keys are allowed to connect and adjust several options.
-The default settings are fairly secure and a bit more secure than most guides.
+* You can customize the port, which ECDA or RSA keys are allowed to connect and adjust several options.

 ---